idvazquezrivera/LaravelCrudBuilder/README.md

 # Laravel Crud Builder
-Simple functionality provider to build raws in Laravel quickly, easy to use and customize.
+Simple functionality provider to build cruds in Laravel quickly, easy to use and customize.

 ## Getting starter